gabacode/chatGPDP/README.md

 - Get a GPT API key from [OpenAI](https://platform.openai.com/account/api-keys) if you don't have one already.

-- Set your API key from the top menu `Options -> Set API key`.
+- Set your API key from the top menu `Options -> Settings`.

 - You can change your fictional character's desired behavior via the `Options -> Change Personality` menu.